Buying a property in Spain is usually a big step in fulfilling your dream of living in a sunny Mediterranean climate and enjoying a seaside.

 Once an offer has been accepted you sign a conditional purchase contract that protects you and your deposit in the event that your lawyer finds something untoward with the property, its deeds or the vendor’s right to sell it.

 You will usually pay a deposit of about 10% at this point.
-If you haven’t already you will need to set up a bank account and have an NIE number in place – your lawyer or estate agent can help you with this.
+If you haven’t already, you will need to set up a bank account and have a Spanish NIE number in place – your lawyer or estate agent can help you with this.

 Now you need to keep a very close eye on your chosen lawyer and ensure they get on with searches and checks in a timely manner to meet the conditions of the contract.